folio-org/folio-org.github.io/index.md

 layout: page
 ---

-## Welcome to Folio software development
+## Welcome to FOLIO software development

-This is the home for developers building the Folio platform.
+This is the home for developers building the FOLIO platform.